 If subtly is more of your design style, then consider using Dimex EasyFlex.
 Made from recycled material, it requires no digging and is easy to cut, so takes seconds to install.

 As a flexible and durable product, you can easily shape it into curves and straight sections with ease.
 It’s ideal for holding in lightweight bedding materials like mulch or pebbles.

 Timber is excellent for creating a strong and well-defined edge.
 In particular, we recommend pine that has been treated to fend off insects and rotting.

 Burying nearly half of the pine in the ground will improve stability.
 Use galvanized nails to join the ends together.

-Birds are perfect for any garden edge, especially if you have children.
+Bird ornamentss are perfect as garden edge ideas, especially if you have children.
 They provide a whimsical appearance yet create a superb divide.